Creighton vs. Iowa College Basketball Predictions & Picks - November 14

 Creighton Performance Insights

-- Last season, Creighton was 64th in college basketball offensively (76.4 points scored per game) and 123rd defensively (68.4 points conceded).
+- With 76.4 points scored per game and 68.4 points allowed last season, Creighton was 64th in the nation on offense and 123rd on defense.

-- At 34.6 rebounds per game and 30.7 rebounds conceded, the Bluejays were 41st and 148th in the nation, respectively, last season.
+- On the boards, the Bluejays were 41st in the nation in rebounds (34.6 per game) last year.
+They were 148th in rebounds allowed (30.7 per game).

-- Last season Creighton was 24th-best in the country in assists with 15.7 per game.
+- Creighton was 24th-best in the nation in assists (15.7 per game) last season.

-- At 8.6 made 3-pointers per game and shooting 35.4% from beyond the arc last year, the Bluejays were 53rd and 102nd in college basketball, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.